aptech/docs/docs/CR-varput.rst

 Format
 ----------------
 .. function:: varput(x, n)

     :param x: array, string, or string array which is to be assigned to the target variable.
     :type x: matrix

-    :param n: string containing the name of the global symbol which will be the target variable.
+    :param n:
-    :type n: TODO
+    :type n: string containing the name of the global symbol which will be the target variable

     :returns: y (*scalar*), 1 if the operation is successful and 0 if the operation fails.